RitvikSharma7/memory-allocator/README.md

 ---

 ## Room for Improvement / Future Enhancements
-The allocator is currently not thread-safe.
-Adding mutexes or per-thread arenas would allow safe usage in multithreaded programs.
+The allocator is thread-safe.
+Adding per-thread arenas would allow for more safer usage in multithreaded programs.
 Segregated Free Lists / Binning
 Introducing bins (size-segregated lists) would significantly improve allocation speed and reduce fragmentation.
 There are no guard bytes or canaries to detect writes beyond the payload.